Land of Oz

-The Land of Oz is a magical country introduced in the 1900 children's novel The Wonderful Wizard of Oz written by L. Frank Baum and illustrated by W. W. Denslow.
+The Land of Oz is a fantasy world introduced in the 1900 children's novel The Wonderful Wizard of Oz written by L. Frank Baum and illustrated by W. W. Denslow.

-Oz consists of four vast quadrants, the Gillikin Country in the north, Quadling Country in the south, Munchkin Country in the east, and Winkie Country in the west.
+Oz consists of four vast quadrants: the Gillikin Country in the north, Quadling Country in the south, Munchkin Country in the east, and Winkie Country in the west.
 Each province has its own ruler, but the realm itself has always been ruled by a single monarch.
-According to The Marvelous Land of Oz, this monarch is Princess Ozma.
+According to Dorothy and the Wizard in Oz, the ruler has mostly either been named Oz or Ozma.
+According to The Marvelous Land of Oz, the current monarch is Princess Ozma.

 Baum did not intend for The Wonderful Wizard of Oz to have any sequels, but it achieved greater popularity than any of the other fairylands he created, including the land of Merryland in Baum's children's novel Dot and Tot in Merryland, written a year later.
-Due to Oz's worldwide success, Baum decided to return to it four years after The Wonderful Wizard of Oz was published.
-For the next two decades, he described and expanded upon the land in the Oz Books, a series which introduced many fictional characters and creatures.
-Baum intended to end the series with the sixth Oz book The Emerald City of Oz (1910), in which Oz is forever sealed off and made invisible to the outside world, but this did not sit well with fans, and he quickly abandoned the idea, writing eight more successful Oz books, and even naming himself the "Royal Historian of Oz."
+Due to Oz's success, including a 1902 musical adaptation, Baum decided to return to it, in 1904, with The Marvelous Land of Oz.
+For the next 15 years, he described and expanded upon the land in the Oz Books, a series which introduced many fictional characters and creatures.
+Baum planned to end the series with The Emerald City of Oz (1910), in which Oz is forever sealed off and rendered invisible to the outside world, but this was not received well by fans, and he quickly abandoned the idea, writing eight more Oz books and even naming himself the "Royal Historian of Oz".

-In all, Baum wrote fourteen best-selling children's books about Oz and its enchanted inhabitants, as well as a spin-off series of six early readers.
-After his death in 1919, author Ruth Plumly Thompson, illustrator John R. Neill (who had previously collaborated with Baum on his Oz books) and several other writers and artists continued the series.
-There are now over 50 novels based upon Baum's original Oz saga.
+In all, Baum wrote fourteen best-selling novels about Oz and its enchanted inhabitants, as well as a spin-off series of six early readers.
+After his death in 1919, publisher Reilly & Lee continued to produce annual Oz books, passing on the role of Royal Historian to author Ruth Plumly Thompson, illustrator John R. Neill (who had previously collaborated with Baum on his Oz books), and several other writers.
+The forty books in Reilly & Lee's Oz series are called "the Famous Forty" by fans and are considered the canonical Oz texts.

 Baum characterized Oz as a real place, unlike MGM's 1939 musical movie adaptation, which presents it as a dream of lead character Dorothy Gale.
 According to the Oz books, it is a hidden fairyland cut off from the rest of the world by the Deadly Desert.